j13343sh/cognitive-infrastructure-en/ai-operations-theory/case-studies/CS-028-Initial-Organizational-Proposals-Before-Operational-Validation.md

 They emerged only after actual operation began.

+None of the proposed organizational structures were abandoned because they were conceptually incorrect.

+Instead, they were gradually simplified as operational experience revealed the practical limits of long-term coordination.

 ---

 ## Decision Context

 The purpose of Pilot-001 was therefore not simply to test AI operation.